Music of Namibia

 The music of Namibia includes a number of folk styles, as well as pop, rock, reggae, jazz, house and hip hop.

 The Sanlam-NBC Music Awards and the Namibian Music Awards are two separate institutions that give out annual awards at shows on December 2 and May 6 respectively.
-The Namibia Society of Composers and Authors of Music (NASCAM) has helped promote Namibian music within and outside the country.
+The Namibia Society of Composers and Authors of Music (NASCAM] has helped promote Namibian music within and outside the country.

 The Namibian music industry remains under-developed, with no major record labels or distribution infrastructure.
-A lack of focus to produce economically viable Namibian music products and the absence of effective marketing and distribution structures are two of the factors inherently hampering the development of the local music industry.The country's online music retailer, DONLU offers streaming services.
+A lack of focus to produce economically viable Namibian music products and the absence of effective marketing and distribution structures are two of the factors inherently hampering the development of the local music industry.

 Folk music

 Traditional Namibian dances occur at events such as weddings and at traditional festivals such as the Caprivi Arts Festival.
 Folk music accompanies storytelling or dancing.
 The Nama people use various strings, flutes and drums while the Bantu use xylophones, gourds and horn trumpets.